oscillate123/logster/README.md

   - `npx sequelize-cli model:generate --name User --attributes firstName:string,lastName:string,email:string`
     - [Sequelize docs](https://sequelize.org/v5/manual/migrations.html#creating-first-model--and-migration-)

+### Models structure

+There are three tables for each microservice.
+Lets say one microservice is called "mia".

+- `logster_mia`, internal logging for logster regarding processing of mia
+- `mia_logs`, where the logs for the mia service is stored
+- `mia_logs_changelog`, a changelog on time, operation and identity of the operation

+So to keep track of the microservices, there is a table called `producers`.
+Which stores names and tokens for each microservice.

 ## Other Tools / Misc / Sources

 - `https://ecotrust-canada.github.io/markdown-toc/`